 So the NHS have this thing in place to do with a low income scheme.
 So imagine it like your student finance, the less money your parents and yourself earn; the more help that you will get.
-This is one of them instances where you’ll get help and most students will fall under this.
-If you’re not sure, apply anyway and find out; what have you got to lose?

 - free NHS prescriptions